WhiskyTangoFawks/LunarFalloutPlus/README.md

 ### If you want to add stuff to the list, you do so at your own risk.
 You're on your own, but if you're really nice about it we'll offer advice in the discord.
 If you choose to do so, there are a couple things to know.
 0. The correct way (IMHO) to add stuff to an existing modlist, is to use the `[NODELETE]` tag, this will cause wabbajack to ignore it.
 New mods should be added near the END of the modlist, but BEFORE the plugins in the `Previs` sections, the whole point of adding a mod is to override the existing changes in the list, so at the end is *probably* where you want it.
 I recommend also adding a tag to order the mods you add alphabetically in the order you want, so that when you update the base list the folders will be added to the end, in the order you want them, and you just have to re-enable them, and then rerun the sorter patch.
 So, when you add a new mod, it will look like this in the left hand pane `[NODELETE] 01 Default Mod Name`.
 This allows you to apply critical updates from the main list, while keeping it relatively easy to maintain your additions.
 The `[NODELETE]` tag applies to any folder, including profiles.
 So if you want to do something more complex with load order, you can copy the existing profile, rename it and include the `[NODELETE]` tag at the start, and when the installer runs when you update it will leave your custom profile untouched.
 1. Lunar Fallout Overhaul has a specific balance, adding new weapons, armors, monsters, or items is NOT RECOMMENDED.
 It probably won't break it, but it will screw with the balance, in most cases the weapon will be kinda useless due to the way lunar scales.
 If you want to patch it in, information on how the mod works and it's balance can be found on Moonracer's Lunar Fallout Overhaul mod page.
 2. This modlist has a staggering amount of custom patching, and even completely custom mods, all with the vision of integrating everything together into a cohesive whole.
-The answer to "does this mod conflict with the Life in the Ruins" is ALWAYS going to be yes, there are very few things that haven't been touched, tweaked, or reworked.
+The answer to "does this mod conflict with the Life in the Ruins" is almost always going to be yes, there are very few things that haven't been touched, tweaked, or reworked.
 If you don't know how to do conflict resolution in xedit, turn back now.
 3. The mod uses M8r98a4f2's Complex Item Sorte v1.9, with 4estGimps Item Sorter Enhancements.
 The sorting plugin can be regenerated by running the script in xEdit (which is shipped with the modlist).
 When you run the script, it will ask you to activate the AWKCR addon- *DO NOT DO SO*.
 The AWKCR plugin in this list is NOT the normal AWKCR, and does not require special patching by the sorter.
 4. As stated above, the AWKCR plugin in this list is NOT the normal AWKCR.
 AWKCR Dependent mods will not work with it.
 5. This modlist includes custom precombines for the Downtown Boston, and Diamond City areas.
 If you break them or override them, it will destroy performance, and you will get flickering.
-6. This list is near the BSA limit, if you add mods and experience CTDs immediately on loading, that is a likely cause.